Hayesville, a small town with a big heart.

 Singer-songwriter Jordan Miller of Nashville, TN was moved to compose his song "Hayesville", the music use license for which, has been sponsored for a year by

 Check them out here.
 The appropriate contacts and Real Estate links are provided.

 Contact Mayor Harry Baughn at (828) 389-1862

-at 56 Sanderson Street for details of other downtown opportunities.
+for details of other downtown opportunities.

 This is the 6th year of the Small Town Main Street program in Hayesville and grant opportunities are helping to sustain the work plans but additional donations are needed.
 Historic Hayesville Inc. is a 501c3 non profit corporation and administrator of the Hayesville Small Town Main Street program.
 See below to make a financial donation to HHI.
 See individual project descriptions for more details and how contributions for a specific project can be made.

 As a Main Street America Affiliate™, Historic Hayesville Inc. is part of a national network of more than

 1,200 neighborhoods and communities who share both a commitment to creating high-quality places and to building stronger communities through preservation-based economic development.

 Main Street America™ | NC Main Street | NC Main Street Conference